SamClassicPatch/GameExecutable/README.md

 ## Notes

-Once the project is compiled, a custom executable file should appear in the `Bin` directory near the solution file and also automatically placed into the `Bin` directory one level above the project directory (e.g. `C:/SeriousSam/Bin` if the sources are in `C:/SeriousSam/GameExecutable`).
+Once the project is compiled, an executable file should appear in the `Bin` directory near the solution file and also automatically placed into the `Bin` directory two levels above the project directory (e.g. `C:/SeriousSam/Bin` if the sources are in `C:/SeriousSam/Sources`).

 To change the path where to copy the executable (if you wish to put sources separately from the game), consider changing the path in the post-build event (**Project properties** -> **Build Events** -> **Post-Build Event** -> **Command Line**).

 ## License

 This project is licensed under the GNU GPL v2 (see LICENSE file).

-Some of the code included with the SDK may not be licensed under the GNU GPL v2:

-* DirectX8 SDK (Headers & Libraries) (`d3d8.h`, `d3d8caps.h` and `d3d8types.h` located in `Includes` folder) by Microsoft